concur/developer.concur.com/_posts/changelog/2016-11-07-receipts-version-three-deprecation.markdown

 Partners using Receipts version 3.0 should get in touch with their contact at Concur and discuss how they can move to the new version in a timely manner.

-Receipts version 3.0 will be officially deprecated as per our [policy](https://developer.concur.com/tools-support/reference/deprecation-policy.html) on Februrary 7, 2017.
-The API can still be used after deprecation, but will no longer be supported six months after deprecation date, which would be August 7, 2017.
+Receipts version 3.0 will be officially deprecated as per our policy on Februrary 7, 2017.
+The API can still be used *_by existing applications_* after deprecation, but will no longer be supported six months after deprecation date, which would be August 7, 2017.